 The High Peak Trail climbs up from the Derwent Valley at Cromford along two serious inclines.
 Here the steam trains were attached by cable to Engine Houses at the top of the hill and the trains were pulled up by stationary steam engines.
 The Engine Houses and winding mechanisms are still present and at Middleton Top Engine House there is also a cafe and Peak District Cycle car park.

 These first two inclines are steep and a good challenge for mountain bikers.
 For the more relaxed cyclist they are a walk up (and down if you don’t like your bum higher then your head!).
 The third incline, just after Middleton Top, is an easy climb for anyone with gears which makes Middleton Top a great place to start a ride along the High Peak Trail.
 The GLENORCHY CENTRE in Wirksworth is just over a mile by road from The High Peak Trail at Black Rocks and two miles from Middleton Top.
-The centre provides great value accommodation for groups of up to 26 people and is an ideal first night stay for anyone exploring the Peak District Cycle Trails.
+The centre provides great value self catering accommodation for groups of up to 26 people and is an ideal first night stay for anyone exploring the Peak District Cycle Trails.

 The top of the easy incline finds you high on the Derbyshire Moors and from there you can cycle along a flat railway bed with stunning views of the moors.
 The High Peak Trail continues for 11 miles over the moors, under bridges and through woods, to join the Tissington Trail at Parsley Hay where there is a cafe, bike repair and Peak District cycle car park.
 A map of these routes can be seen a little further down this blog or on this Cycle Trail leaflet.